qufighter/SDL_ColorPick/README.md

 https://vidsbee.com/ColorPick/Mobile/

-This will also complile into a:
+This will also compile into a:

- * ~100% working Mac OS app
+ * ~99% working Mac OS app
- * ~100% wokring Linux app (for gtkmm-3.0 so far)
+ * ~99% working Linux app (for gtkmm-3.0 so far)
  * ~95% working/stable windows app (some errors observed)
  * ~IOS
  * ~Android